 First, get a feel for the sport by watching some events at the UK’s only drag venue Santa Pod Raceway.

 Take the opportunity to have a chat with some of the competitors during less busy moments; they will be able to answer any questions you may have and offer some advice.

 What kind of car do I need?

-There are more than two dozen classes for modified road cars and bespoke drag racers, all of which much comply with the relevant Motorsport UK regulations if they are taking part in national events.
+There are more than two dozen classes for modified road cars and bespoke drag racers, all of which must comply with the relevant Motorsport UK regulations.
 These classes are determined by factors such as engine size, modifications and fuel type.